 As defined by 1452(d)(3) of the SDWA, a disadvantaged community is one in which the service area of a public water system meets affordability criteria established after public review and comment by the State in which the public water system is located.
 Under regular annual appropriation funds, drinking water projects will be reviewed to determine funding eligibility and score based on an established priority ranking system (See Attachment I).
-It is important to mention that there are two types of subsidy.
+It is important to mention that there are two types of subsidies.
 One is provided under the Disadvantaged Community Program and the other is a mandatory additional subsidization to eligible entities based on a different criterion (See Section 11.3).
 DOH will consider a disadvantaged system those systems serving 25 or more persons, or 15 or more connections, for more than 60 consecutive days and meet the affordability criteria described in Section 7.3.1.

-The BIL amended requirements in the base DWSRF program related to additional subsidy assistance for disadvantaged communities.
-States are now required to use at least 12% (an increase from 6%), but no more than 35%, of the capitalization grant amount for additional subsidy for state-defined disadvantaged communities in the form of grants, principal forgiveness, negative interest loans, other loan forgiveness, and through buying, refinancing, or restructuring debt.
-This 12% minimum is in addition to the minimum of 14% in additional subsidy that is already required in the base program.
+The BIL amended requirements in the Base DWSRF program related to additional subsidy assistance for disadvantaged communities.
+States are now required to use at least 12%, but no more than 35%, of the capitalization grant amount for additional subsidy for state-defined disadvantaged communities in the form of grants, principal forgiveness, negative interest loans, other loan forgiveness, and through buying, refinancing, or restructuring debt.
+This 12% minimum is in addition to the minimum of 14% in additional subsidy that is already required in the Base program.

-7.3 Hardship Financing and Principal Forgiveness/Grant Eligibility Criteria
+7.3 Hardship Financing